harris-ippp/s18-a02/README.md

 44000 744.77
 ```

-d.
-Which down payment amount results in a monthly payment of $750?
+3. (8 points) Which down payment amount results in a monthly payment of $750?
 Solve this problem using the bisection search method discussed in class.
 Put your solution in a script called `search.py` that looks like this when run:
 ```bash
 $ python search.py
 Home price: 200000